Charity Case Studies

 Palace for Life Foundation, the official charity of Crystal Palace FC, has been working with the south London community for over 25 years and launched Breaking the Cycle in 2018 with the aim of reducing youth violence in the area.

-The Foundation exists to leverage the power of football and Crystal Palace to change the lives of young people across south London, particularly the most hard-to-reach and hard-to-help, working with over 13,000 people each year
+The Foundation uses the power of football and Crystal Palace to change the lives of young people across south London, particularly the most hard-to-reach and hard-to-help, working with over 13,000 people each year

-Targeting young people in areas of deprivation, the Foundation offers free sessions in sport and other activities, alongside pastoral support, to instil positive values and help prepare participants for a better life.
+The Foundation offers free sessions in sport and other activities, alongside pastoral support, to instill positive values and help prepare participants for a better life.

-In 2018, the Foundation launched Breaking the Cycle, a targeted intervention programme aimed at reducing youth violence in south London.
-Working on a referral basis with those aged 8-19, Breaking the Cycle will offer one-to-one mentoring sessions as well as group work with the aim of turning young people away from crime.
+Breaking the Cycle, backed by WWMT, is a targeted intervention programme aimed at reducing youth violence in south London.
+They offer one-to-one mentoring sessions as well as group work with the aim of turning young people away from crime.

 Key 4 Life

 Founded in Somerset in 2012 after the 2011 England Riots, Key4Life’s mission is to break the cycle of (re-)offending among young males aged 18-25, who have some of the highest rates of re-offending and lowest chances of securing employment if they receive a custodial sentence.

 Key4Life has supported over 250 young people and trained 300 volunteer Mentors.
 They deliver a 12-month prison rehabilitation programme and a 6-month preventative community-based ‘At Risk’ programme.